IsoDevMate/react-interviews-/src/Day7_Introduction/Day7.md

 React and TypeScript are becoming increasingly important in the industry, and this course will help you stay ahead.

+## TypeScript generics
+Challenge: Type-Safe Custom Hook for Form Validation
+Objective: Create a reusable, type-safe form validation hook Skills Tested:

+Custom hooks
+Type inference
+Validation logic
 ---

-í¼Ÿ Awesome job!
+ï¿½ï¿½ï¿½ Awesome job!
 Youâ€™ve successfully completed your Day 7, and you're well on your way to becoming a great developer.
 Keep up the momentum!

 [<< Previous Day](./../Day6_Introduction/Day6.md) | [Next Day >>](./../Day8_Introduction/Day8.md)